mariolugo/homes/README.md

 PropTypes # Used for component documentaiton
 Helmet # Used for SEO
-Immutable  # To have immutable data eslint # linter tool to find and fix problems in javascript code.
+Immutable  # To have immutable data husky # precommit, ensure same slyting and no javascript errors before commit eslint # linter tool to find and fix problems in javascript code. prettier # to share the same code styling
 ```

 ## Redux Pattern